 Compatibility with Retrospect 14.6, 15, and 15.1 for Mac

-Retrospect 14.6 and 15 for Mac are certified for APFS.
+Retrospect 14.6 and 15 for Mac are certified for APFS but not Mojave.
 APFS is recognized as a valid volume type, and Retrospect is able to back up, restore, and copy the data.
 Retrospect supports restoring an HFS+ volume to an APFS volume and restoring an APFS volume to an HFS+ volume as long as there are no case-sensitivity issues with files in the same directory.
 HFS+ is case-insensitive by default, whereas APFS is case-sensitive by default.
 You can work around case-sensitivity restore problems by using "Copy to a new folder" mode.
 However, on Mojave, scanning will hang, so your backups will not complete.

 As with every system update, we strongly recommend that you perform a backup before and after the upgrade, in case you encounter issues and need to roll back.
 Previous versions of Retrospect for Mac and Retrospect for Windows have limited support.

 If you are upgrading to High Sierra, you should upgrade to the latest version of Retrospect to ensure full data protection.